arvindsridhar1/cs1470final-bnns/README.md

 ### Link to Devpost
-- Find the details about the project on our Project Devpost, which can be found at https://devpost.com/software/binarized-neural-networks
+- Learn about the details of our project on our Project Devpost, which can be found at https://devpost.com/software/binarized-neural-networks